Helperbird/website/src/help/how-to-use-helperbirds-reading-list-app.md

 layout: templates/help.html
 title: How to use Helperbird's Reading list feature - Helperbird
 description:
   Helperbirds reading list extension allows you to save pages in a list to get back to later.
 It’s super easy to use, and it helps keep your tab count down.
 keywords:
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  'Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic'
 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Reading list
 featureDescription:
   Helperbirds reading list extension allows you to save pages in a list to get back to later.
 It’s super easy to use, and it helps keep your tab count down.
 tags: guideApps
 url: /help/how-to-use-helperbirds-reading-list-app/
 ---

 # Helperbrids Reading list feature

 Helperbirds reading list extension allows you to save pages in a list to get back to later.
 It’s super easy to use, and it helps keep your tab count down.

 ## How to use Helperbird's Reading list feature